 Smart owners read the labels before feeding a new kind of food to their cats.
 It's one of the first steps to choosing the best cat food for your kitty and you.

 One of the ingredients which often shows up on cat food labels is "By-Products."
-If you're worried about these by-products in cat food, read on.
+If you're concerned about these by-products in cat food, keep reading.

 We may be able to put your mind at ease and show you the eco-friendly side of these ingredients.